 Donny Nyorna Woolagoodja

-Donny Woolagoodja is a renowned Kimberly artist whose giant Namarali Wandjina featured in the opening ceremony of the Sydney 2000 Olympic Games.
+Donny Woolagoodja (born 1947) is a renowned Kimberly artist whose giant Namarali Wandjina featured in the opening ceremony of the Sydney 2000 Olympic Games.
 He is the chairman of the Mowanjum Artists Spirit of the Wandjina Aboriginal Corporation.

 Born at Kunmunya Mission, Donny was moved along with his family to Mowanjum, well south of their Worrora homeland.
 There he watched his elders paint the Wandjinas on bark and boards, and learnt the stories of Lai Lai (creation).